TaskUs launches a new state-of-the-art site in Medellín, Colombia

 With an expected completion date of September 2023, the Medellín site further strengthens TaskUs' operational capabilities in Latin America.

-About TaskUs
+About TaskUs Inc.

 TaskUs is a leading provider of next-generation customer experience and outsourced digital services to the world's most innovative companies, helping clients represent, protect, and grow their brands.